Token exchange

 }

-An API token exchange JWT access token to JWT access token' in the same track.
+An API token exchange JWT access token to JWT access token' in the same environment.

 In this scenario an OpenID Connect client has obtained an access token after user authentication.